Why is this medication prescribed?

 Before taking gemfibrozil,

-- tell your doctor and pharmacist if you are allergic to gemfibrozil or any other medications.
+- tell your doctor and pharmacist if you are allergic to gemfibrozil, any other medications, or any of the ingredients in gemfibrozil tablets.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are taking dasabuvir (in Viekira Pak), simvastatin (Zocor, in Vytorin) or repaglinide (Prandin, in Prandimet).
-Your doctor will probably tell you not to take gemfibrozil while taking one or both of these medications.
+- tell your doctor if you are taking dasabuvir (in Viekira Pak), simvastatin (Zocor, in Vytorin), or repaglinide (Prandin, in Prandimet).
+Your doctor will probably tell you not to take gemfibrozil while taking any of these medications.

 - if you are taking colestipol (Colestid), take this medication 2 hours before or 2 hours after gemfibrozil.